Bhumika1808/Olympics-anaysis-dashboard/README.md

-# Olympics-Anaysis-Dashboard (Created interactive dashboard using Power BI)
+# Olympics-Analysis-Dashboard (Created interactive dashboard using Power BI)
 ## Project Objective
 This project involved building an interactive Power BI dashboard to analyze historical data from the Olympic Games spanning over a century (1904–2016).
 The goal was to uncover patterns in athlete demographics, participation, and medal distribution across various sports, teams, and years.
 ## Dataset used